top of page

 Ray Shows, Founder and Artistic Administrator

 A founding member of the award-winning Artaria String Quartet, Colombian-American violinist Ray Shows has created a chamber music competition exclusively for string quartets.
-An arts entrepreneur with 39 years of professional string quartet performing and teaching, Shows has a deep passion for mentoring young musicians and a great love of chamber music.
+An arts entrepreneur with 4 decades of professional string quartet performing and teaching, Shows has a deep passion for mentoring young musicians and a great love of chamber music.
 String quartet playing represents one of the noblest forms of musical, intimate, and collegial expression and Ray believes the study and performance of this music can produce the best in human expression.
 Like good food for the body, music well played is food for the soul.

 Artaria 0053-600px.jpg